AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 PI_FAIL;
 ```
 attempts to unify the argument passed in from Prolog with the newly created list.
 If
-they don’t unify, (perhaps the argument was a number or something) collect/1
+they don't unify, (perhaps the argument was a number or something) collect/1
 fails.
 In the most common case, the argument is an unbound variable, and it is bound
 to the newly created list.

 For the rest of the discussion we will assume that the argument was an unbound
 variable.
 The data structure pictures that follow obey the following conventions.
 val and list are C variables.
 In both cases the value of the variable is the box
 immediately below it.
-We denote unbound variables in the pictures by the ‘?’ symbol.
+We denote unbound variables in the pictures by the '?' symbol.

 At this point, we have a data structure that looks like: